 I have learned from sitting in waiting rooms or at the DMV for way too much of my life to always bring a book wherever I go.
 Take a trip to the bookstore to grab something that catches your eye before your trip.
 Reading might be just what you need to do to fall asleep, too.

-Arriving to your destination at night is the best solution to getting no rest during travel.
+Arriving to your airline's destination at night is the best solution to getting no rest during travel.

 This works best for short trips because time differences will not be as difficult to adjust to, but if you are flying internationally, it could help your body get used to a new circadian rhythm more quickly.
-And after a long day of traveling, everyone could use a long stint relaxing in bed.
+And after a long day of traveling, everyone could use a long sleep in a nice relaxing in bed.

 Taking a snooze on an airplane is no easy task.
 Much of what happens while flying is out of your control, and when there are unforeseen variables, sleeping can be hit or miss.
 Try out these tips and tricks on your next trip to make getting that nap more attainable; starting your travel out well-rested is always a good thing.